As an Amazon Associate I earn from qualifying purchases.

 Another way to enjoy this is to drain off a bit of the liquids and use it to fill tacos.
 It’s a small twist on the usual taco chicken you make in a slow cooker (see below).
 It’ll keep your taco night interesting without doing much of anything different.
 Although if you are using corn tortillas, the added corn may be a bit redundant.
 But I leave that up to you and your tortillas.

 If you’re having a get-together, just set the crock on the warm setting (for up to 1 1/2 hours) and let folks help themselves.
 A big serving spoon will do the trick and everyone can enjoy it as they like it if you serve some small dishes of toppings like avocado or guacamole and sour cream (greek yogurt?) and even a little fresh, chopped cilantro if you like cilantro.
 (It’s amazing how many people out there think cilantro tastes like soap!
 Glad that hasn’t been my experience because I love it so much!!!)

-I like to serve this over brown rice with a selection of yummy toppings.
+I like to serve southwest chicken and beans over brown rice with a selection of yummy toppings.
 It’s a really versatile dish and the leftovers (if there are any!) are fabulous the next day.

 So bust out that slow cooker this summer and enjoy a home cooked meal without ever heating up your kitchen.
 It’s the best of both worlds and everyone will be asking for second helpings!

 Easy Slow Cooker Mexican Chicken – This easy-to-make dish will cook itself, and is wonderful for filling tacos, burritos, or adding to a taco salad!